Six Facts About ECRAM

 In simpler terms, stress is caused on the ECRAM cell by a fixed current to drive ions away from or toward the electrolyte channel.
 In the electrolyte channel, the current charge transfers with free carriers.
 As the current is inserted into the channel, the ionic charge is neutralized and the atomic species used is intercalated or bonded to the conductive host array.

-Due to the multi-level cellular structure, the read function of ECRAM is performed through a separate structure than the write function.
+Due to the multi-level cellular structure, the read function of ECRAM is performed through a separate structure from the write function.
 This allows for the read operation to occur with limited disturbances.

 Due to the size and electrochemical nature of ECRAM cells, the programming speed of ECRAM cells can occur within a nanosecond.
 Instead of operation speed being limited by physical bandwidth, ECRAM cell operation speed is limited by conductivity, gate capacitance, and current types.